 Permitted activity takes place on the Horseshoe, Dirty Devil, and Dark Canyons, Manti-La Sal National Forest, and Labyrinth Canyon on the Green River.

 All courses offered through the Wild Rockies Field Institute are accredited through the University of Montana and the School for Extended and Lifelong Learning.
 Each Wild Rockies Field Institute course is approved and supported by University of Montana departmental leadership and faculty.

 The “Colorado Plateau” semester offers five independent courses, each worth 3 semester credits, for a total of 15 credits earned for successfully completing the program.

-For colleges and universities on quarter-system calendars, each of the five courses is worth 4.5 quarter-system credits, for a total of 22.5 credits upon successful completion of the program.
+For colleges and universities on the quarter system, each 3-credit course is typically worth 4.5 quarter system units, for a total of 22.5 units upon successful completion of the program.

 Colorado Plateau Course Description

 The Colorado Plateau semester entails a combination of backcountry expeditions, meetings with guest speakers, and site visits.
 The course is split into five sections, each lasting between 10-12 days.
 Approximately two-thirds of the course is spent in the backcountry, traveling across the landscape.
 The remaining one-third of the course duration is spent engaging with community members in the region.

 Between sections the group will visit small towns and meet with a variety of local citizens, land managers, tribal members, scientists, elected officials, farmers, recreationists, and ranchers.
 These guest speakers expose students to diverse perspectives on the landscapes and cultures of the area.
 The days between sections are used to re-supply the course with food and other supplies.
 Typically, students have the opportunity to receive mail, check email, take showers, buy personal food and do laundry between each section.
 There is also a course recess approximately half way through the course in which students and instructors get a brief break from the rigors of traveling and academics.